keajs/kea-docs/docs/guide/additional.md

 when we are not on the dashboard scene.
 That's probably not what we want.
 :::

-This `[otherLogic.actions.doSomething]` syntax also works in reducers:
+This `[otherLogic.actionTypes.doSomething]` syntax also works in reducers:

 ```javascript
 const usersLogic = kea({ ... })